What will students be learning in French in Year 10 and 11?

 What are the major assessments this year?

-There will be formative assessments covering a range of skills at the end of most units and an end of year exam in the Summer term, which includes a speaking exam.
+There will be formative assessments covering a range of skills at the end of most units and an end of year exam in the Summer term of Year 10, which includes a speaking exam.
+Year 11 students take mock examinations at two points in the year in all four skills, including a speaking exam.
 Ongoing vocabulary and grammar tests assess the extent to which students have assimilated new language.
 It is essential that students take these regular tests seriously and review both grammar and vocabulary on an ongoing basis.

 What will the current performance grade be based on and what does it mean?

-A target minimum grade for each student will be determined at the start of the Autumn Term.
-They will have the opportunity to review their progress at termly intervals in consultation with their teacher and to set personal targets.
+Students will have the opportunity to review their progress at termly intervals in consultation with their teacher and to set personal targets.
 The grade given at the end of Year 10 will be influenced by the end of year exam but will also take into account work over the year.
-It is an indication of the grade the student might expect to get at the end of the course if she continues to work as she has up to then.
-The predicted grades in Year 11 will be based on the mock examination.
+It is an indication of the grade the student might expect to get at the end of the course.
+Year 11 reports will be based on mock examinations.

-What should my daughter do if she feels she is struggling in the subject?
+What should my child do if they feel they are struggling in the subject?

-It is important for students to let their teacher know of any concerns promptly, so that support and advice can be offered, before she starts to fall behind.
+It is important for students to let their teacher know of any concerns promptly, so that support and advice can be offered, before they start to fall behind.
 Finding something challenging at first is not necessarily a bad thing and much can be learnt by resolving such difficulties, once they have been acknowledged.
-Problems often relate to grammatical concepts which a student has not understood fully and this can usually be addressed by a combination of staff intervention and student practice online, where there is a wide range of support available.
+Problems often relate to grammatical concepts which a student has not fully understood and this can usually be addressed by a combination of staff intervention and student practice online, where there is a wide range of support available.

-How can I support my daughter in Year 10/11?
+How can I support my child in Year 10/11?

-It is by no means essential to know French in order to support your daughter effectively.
-Simply by taking an interest, asking her to show you her work and explain it and motivating her, you can make an enormous difference to how she feels about the subject.
-You can also encourage her to do regular, short grammar and vocabulary revision to support her learning and test her if she wants you to!
-Please encourage your daughter to use her own language in her written and oral work rather than relying on google translate.
+It is by no means essential to know French in order to support your child effectively.
+Simply by taking an interest, asking them to show you their work and explain it and motivating them, you can make an enormous difference to how they feel about the subject.
+You can also encourage them to do regular, short grammar and vocabulary revision to support their learning and test them if they want you to!
+Please encourage your child to use their own language in her written and oral work rather than relying on Google Translate or AI.
 Electronic translation tools often give strange translations and lead to errors which effective use of a good dictionary such as wordreference.com can avoid.

-What kind of independent work should my daughter be completing?
+What kind of independent work should my child be completing?

-It is a good idea for her to review her lesson notes and the relevant resources as soon as possible after the lesson, to help it sink in.
+It is a good idea for students to review their lesson notes and relevant resources as soon as possible after the lesson, to help it sink in.
 There are a range of additional exercises on Kerboodle which support the course, as well as excellent grammar resources on Languages Online, Seneca, Duolingo and zut.org.uk.
-We also encourage students to take part in the French Exchange, which is both educational and enjoyable.
+There are also other opportunities such as the Paris residential trip in Year 11, which will provide the chance to practise spoken French in an authentic setting.

-Please feel free to contact your daughter's class teacher in the first instance, but Miss Hau as Head of MFL is also available on shau@newsteadwood.co.uk
+Please feel free to contact your child’s class teacher in the first instance, but Miss Hau as Head of MFL is also available at shau@newsteadwood.co.uk.